fmay/cc-html-intro-1-first-web-page/annotations.md

 This course has several projects.
 You are encouraged to play with the code in all of them, which means you are quite likely to mess them up.
 This menu allows you to restore each of these projects at will.
 You should click the arrow to drop down the list of items.
 Go ahead and play with it.

 ##4.
 Preview
 You can press this button to preview your project.
-Previewing runs your code in a browser area within the Codio IDE.
-You can also have it previewed in a separate browser tab if you prefer.
+Previewing runs your code in a browser area within the Codio IDE when 'Inside Codio' is checked.
+You can also have it previewed in a separate browser tab if you prefer by checking 'New Browser Tab'.

 @annotation:tour example1